DRuiter/timed-buffer/README.md

 ##Methods

 ###push
-Accepts 1 paramater, namely the item that is to be pushed into the buffer.
+Accepts 1 parameter, namely the item that is to be pushed into the buffer.
 ####note:
 Uses unshift internally.